Fritz Leiber (actor): Life

 Leiber was born in Chicago, the son of Meta (Klett) and Albrecht Leiber.
-His father was from Baden Baden and his mother was from Mecklenburg.
+His father was from Baden-Baden and his mother was from Mecklenburg.
 Leiber was based in Chicago for most of his pre-Hollywood career.
 He married Virginia Bronson (1885–1970), who like him was a Shakespearean performer.
-Leiber died, in the Hollywood neighborhood of Los Angeles, from a heart attack at the age of 67.

 Career

 Leiber and his wife spent much of their time touring in a Shakespearian acting company, known by the 1930s as Fritz Leiber & Co.
-Leiber made his film bow in 1916, playing Mercutio in the Francis X. Bushman version of Romeo and Juliet.
-With his piercing eyes and shock of white hair, Leiber seemed every inch the priests, professors, musical professors, and religious fanatics that he was frequently called upon to play in films.
+Leiber made his film debut in 1916, playing Mercutio in the Francis X. Bushman version of Romeo and Juliet.

 His many silent-era portrayals included Caesar in Theda Bara's 1917 Cleopatra and Solomon in the mammoth 1921 Betty Blythe vehicle The Queen of Sheba.

-He thrived as a character actor in sound films, usually in historical roles.
-In the film Champagne Waltz, he portrayed an orchestra maestro; the role required him to play classical music on a violin and jazz on a clarinet.
+Leiber thrived as a character actor in sound films, usually in historical roles.
+His piercing eyes and shock of white hair allowed him to convincingly play a variety of characters, including priests, professors, musical professors, and religious fanatics.

+In the film Champagne Waltz (1937), he portrayed an orchestra maestro; the role required him to play classical music on a violin and jazz on a clarinet.
 One of Leiber's larger assignments of the 1940s, and his most notable musical role, was as Franz Liszt in the Claude Rains remake of Phantom of the Opera (1943).
+He played a dead chemist in the movie Angel on My Shoulder (1946).
+He performed briefly opposite Charles Chaplin as the priest who visits Monsieur Verdoux (1947) in his prison cell.

-Leiber appears together with his son Fritz Leiber, Jr. in the wedding-feast scene of Greta Garbo's film Camille (1936) and in Warner Bros.'
-The Great Garrick (1937).
-Leiber also appeared with his son Fritz Leiber, Jr. in The Hunchback of Notre Dame (1939) but Fritz Leiber, Jr. was not credited for his small speaking part.
+Leiber appeared together with his son Fritz Leiber, Jr. in the wedding-feast scene of Greta Garbo's film Camille (1936), in Warner Bros.'
+The Great Garrick (1937), and in The Hunchback of Notre Dame (1939) (in which Fritz, Jr. was uncredited).

-Late in his career, Leiber performed briefly opposite Charles Chaplin as the priest who visits Monsieur Verdoux in his prison cell.

 Portrait collection

-For most or all of his long acting career, Leiber had a hobby: each time he performed a new role, he had his likeness or portrait made in costume and make-up for that role.
-Since Leiber was not an especially protean actor, he tended to look the same in every part: therefore, to bring some variety to his portrait collection, he varied the format and media of each likeness: one was a full-length oil painting, another a charcoal sketch of his upper body; one a sculpted bust, one a clay bas-relief, and so forth.
-After the actor's death, all of his surviving portraits passed to his son, Fritz Leiber Jr., who found himself in the awkward situation of sharing a cramped residence with more than two hundred copies of his father's face; Leiber Jr. later used this experience as the basis of his 1963 story "237 Talking Statues, Etc." The two Fritz Leibers also physically resembled each other enough to give casual visitors the impression that the portraits were of Leiber Jr. himself.
+Often during his career Leiber had a likeness made of himself in costume and make-up for the role he was then playing, varying the format and media to include oil painting, charcoal sketching; a sculpted bust, a clay bas-relief, and others.
+After the actor's death, the collection passed to his son, Fritz Leiber Jr., who used the experience of inheriting this surfeit as the basis of his 1963 story "237 Talking Statues, Etc." The two Fritz Leibers also physically resembled each other enough to give casual visitors the impression that the portraits were of Leiber Jr. himself.

+Death

+Leiber died in Hollywood, from a heart attack at the age of 67.